PawDah/Lista-TO-DO/README.md

- # Lista TO DO
+# TO DO list

-Aplikacja MVC TO-DO stworzona bez użycia frameworka w czystym jezyku PHP umożliwiająca tworzenie notatek.
+MVC TO-DO application created without using a framework only in pure PHP, enabling the creation of notes.

-## Instalacja
+## Installation

-<p>Pobierz archiwum lub sklonuj projekt za pomocą git</p>
+<p>Download the archive or clone the project with git</p>
-<p>Utwórz pusty schemat bazy danych</p>
+<p>Create an empty database schema</p>
-<p>Utwórz plik .env z pliku .env.example i dostosuj parametry bazy danych (w tym nazwę schematu)</p>
+<p>Create an .env file from .env.example and adjust the database parameters (including the schema name)</p>
-<p>Uruchom komendę composer install</p>
+<p>Run composer install</p>
-<p>Uruchom migracje komendą php migrations.php z katalogu głównego projektu</p>
+<p>Run migrations with the php migrations.php command from the main project directory</p>
-<p>Przejdź do folderu public</p>
+<p>Go to the public folder</p>
-<p>Uruchom serwer php, uruchamiając komendę php -S localhost:8080</p>
+<p>Start the php server by running the command php -S localhost:8080</p>
-<p>Otwórz w przeglądarce http://localhost:8080</p>
+<p>Open http://localhost:8080 in your browser</p>

-## Technologie użyte w projekcie
+## Technologies used in the project

-- HTML
+-HTML
-- CSS
+-CSS
 - PHP 7.4
 - Composer
 - MySql